codeface-io/SwiftObserver/README.md

 The above observation closure takes no arguments because it only runs for the specified update, in this case `.blue`.

-You may start up to three observations with one combined call:
+<a id="combined-observations"></a> You may start up to three observations with one combined call:

 ~~~swift
 dog.observe(tv, bowl, doorbell) { image, food, sound in